Search

 Extending the existing platform also makes it possible to accommodate longer trains.

-From March until December 2024, we and SPL Powerlines UK are delivering a programme of piling and steelwork installation between East Kilbride and Thorntonhall.
+From January until December 2024, our contractor SPL Powerlines UK is delivering a programme of piling along the East Kilbride route.

-- A pile will be installed, on average, every 50 metres
+• A pile is installed, on average, every 50 metres

-From 02 April and up until June 2025, the road at the bridge will be closed and vehicles will be diverted via Thornliebank Road, Rouken Glen Road, Fenwick Road, Kilmarnock Road and Nether Auldhouse Road (and vice versa).
+From 02 April and up until June 2025, the road at the bridge is closed and vehicles are diverted via Thornliebank Road, Rouken Glen Road, Fenwick Road, Kilmarnock Road and Nether Auldhouse Road (and vice versa).

 You can download and view this map in greater detail here